Skip to content

 You might need to prefix the path “\(\texttt{myproject/mfibonacci.pil}\)” with “~/”

-5. If successful, the output report (printed in the terminal) looks like this, PILCOM Result For mFibonacci SM
+5. If successful, the output report (printed in the terminal) looks like this, PILCOM Result For mFibonacci state machine

 It provides information on the number of polynomials used (both constant and committed), the number of polynomial identities to be checked, and other information pertaining to the number of identities checked with; \(\texttt{Plookup}\) tables, \(\texttt{Permutation}\) checks and \(\texttt{Connection}\) checks.